paulfioravanti/three_little_pigs/HOWTO-README.md

 <strong><pre>
 So, the wolf went to the stick house, and said
 "Little pigs, little pigs, let me come in".
-"No, not by the hair of our chinny chin chins", replied the pigs.
+"No, not by the hair of our chinny chin chins", replied the pigs.<br />

-"Then I'll huff, and I'll puff, and I'll blow your house in"
+"Then I'll huff, and I'll puff, and I'll blow your house in"<br />
 So, the wolf huffed and puffed, and blew the house down.
 And the little pigs ran to their brother's house of bricks.
 </pre></strong>